 Disney Hotel: GRAND CALIFORNIAN HOTEL

-- GCH Craftsman Grill – In the morning, they offer dairy-free egg breakfast plates and avocado toast, and for lunch and dinner, the poke bowl is a good option.
-Some other items can be custom ordered without dairy, but those are the items recommended for milk allergies specifically.
+- GCH Craftsman Grill – In the morning, they offer dairy-free egg breakfast plates and avocado toast.
+For lunch and dinner, their menu is more prolific.
+They offer panzanella, bulgogi beef, steak salad, salmon salad, vegan meatballs in a bread bowl, shawarma chicken, and a few other items can be custom ordered without dairy.

 - Storytellers Café – Janet, an Anaheim local, recommended this in-character restaurant.
 “They will always either have something or make me something with no trouble.
 (Mention a dietary restriction and you will find a chef coming to your table.
 Great service!)
 And it is always good.
 I have kids and their all you can eat buffet goes over well with them.”
 They can also make you Mickey waffles at this restaurant, and have custom order dairy-free dishes for breakfast and dinner.